mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 #### Using Pivotal Events

-Pivotal Events are specific events which are particularly relevant for the business, and usually set a transition between different business phases.
+Pivotal Events are specific events which are particularly relevant for the business and mark a transition between different business phases.

 In our conference organization scenario, we might spot a few candidates.